-All trees in Conservation Areas are protected from unnecessary felling or lopping by the 1990 Town & Country Planning Act.
+All trees in a conservation area, with a stem diameter of 75mm or more, are protected by the Town & Country Planning Act 1990.
 The law requires that:

-- Anyone proposing to cut down or carry out any work on any tree in a conservation area must give the council 6 weeks notice of their intentions
+- Anyone proposing to cut down or carry out any work on any tree in a conservation area must give us 6 weeks notice of their intentions

-- Work may only be undertaken either when permission has been given or the 6 weeks has expired
+- Work may only be undertaken if we do not object or the 6 weeks has expired

 The Local Plan